Multiplayer in Godot 4.0: RPC syntax, channels, ordering

 B, it will automatically discard any message that the server sent before that (including

 A note of caution: Ordered transfer mode is a powerful tool to further squeeze performances out the network connections, but it has the downside of potentially increasing packet loss if not used properly.

-@rpc(unreliable_ordered, 1) func _update_players_state(state): # Code to update the state of the players pass @rpc(unreliable_ordered, 2) func _update_enemies_state(input_state): # Code to update the player input. pass
+@rpc(unreliable_ordered, 1) func _update_players_state(state): # Code to update the state of the players pass @rpc(unreliable_ordered, 2) func _update_enemies_state(state): # Code to update the state of the enemies. pass

 When using the ordered transfer mode, be advised you should not send heterogeneous messages over the same channel.

 In the code snippet above, we are are designing a game where we don't mind if the player and enemy states are a bit offsetted in the client.
 However, we do want each state to only be updated if the received one is newer (hence the "ordered" mode).